 Grandmother's solution is the prune,

 of course.
-It's more effective than the most frequently prescribed medication from your doctor; cheaper too.
+It is more effective than the most frequently prescribed medication from your doctor; cheaper and nicer too.

 Many of these phytochemical foods have proven cholesterol-lowering properties.

 Constipation is a serious problem in today's society, provoking a host of serious large bowel and rectal diseases.
 Whilst phytochemical foods per se only contribute in part, they are found in those fruits and vegetables that are high in fibre.